Aloodo/www/src/brands.md

 today's conventional, targeted web advertising.

-However, the more that a user gets protected from tracking and targeting, the more signalful the web becomes as an ad medium from that user's point of view.
+However, the more that a user gets protected from tracking and targeting, the more trustworthy the web becomes as an ad medium from that user's point of view.